Our Verdict

 The rubber outsoles of the Yucatan provide solid traction on most surfaces.
 They're a little bit less flexible than some of the more adventure-focused sandals we tested, but they still performed well walking up steep hills and across wet docks and rocks.

 The microfiber footbeds help to pull sweat away from your feet, adding more traction to your foot on the actual footbed of the sandal.
-Even when totally soaked after walking through a flooded, muddy trail, the Yucatan didn't seem to lose any footbed traction that we could notice, thanks to that soft footbed surface.
+Even when soaked after walking through a flooded, muddy trail, the Yucatan didn't seem to lose any footbed traction that we could notice, thanks to that soft footbed surface.

 Stability

-Though the Yucatan weigh well above the average for sandals we tested, they're securely attached to your feet, offering both balance and security no matter where you roam.
+Though the Yucatan weighs well above the average for sandals we tested, they're securely attached to your feet, offering both balance and security no matter where you roam.
 The well-placed straps keep these sandals snug against your feet, making them more stable than most others.

-We had no issues with the long velcro strips ever coming loose during our extended testing period.
+We had no issues with the long Velcro strips ever coming loose during our extended testing period.
 The straps have just the tiniest bit of stretch to them, adding a bit of flex while maintaining strong connections between the shoe and your foot.
 Even our side-to-side rock hopping felt stable and secure in the Yucatan.

 Adjustability